 Make the most of freebies.Make the most of freebies.

 New York’s reputation for being expensive is well deserved.
 Making ends meet here takes some strategic planning.
-But you can make things easier on yourself by taking advantages of the many freebies on offer.
-Many museums offer free admission at least once a week while others, like the Metropolitan Museum, ask only for a suggested donation.
-When using the subway make use of the free Wi-Fi.
-To date, 282 subway stations offer free Wi-Fi, you can find the whole list here.
-As spring and summer approaches you can find plenty of free events and activities in the city’s public parks.
+But you can make things easier on yourself by taking advantage of the many freebies on offer.
+Many museums offer free admission at least once a week, while others, like the Metropolitan Museum, ask only for a suggested donation.
+When using the subway, make use of free Wi-Fi.
+To date, 282 subway stations offer free Wi-Fi; you can find the whole list here.
+As spring and summer approaches, you can find plenty of free events and activities in the city’s public parks.

 Public transport is the main mode of travel in NYC, so you’ll want to know how to make the most of it and understand it.
 The subway is usually the best choice for both speed and cost, but it’s not without problems.
-Delays and cancelations often happen so learn to be patient and plan for extra time if needed.
-You’ll also want to plan how you use it money wise carefully.
-The cost of an unlimited metro card might seem steep at first, but the cost of regular top-ups can add up quickly.
+Delays and cancelations often happen, so learn to be patient and plan for extra time if needed.
+You’ll also want to plan how you use it money-wise carefully.
+An unlimited metro card cost might seem steep at first, but the cost of regular top-ups can add up quickly.

 Use lampposts to navigate Central Park.Use lampposts to navigate Central Park.

 At over 3.41 kilometers squared, it’s easy for new arrivals to get lost in Central Park.
 But did you know you can use the lampposts to find your way around?
 On each post, you’ll find four numbers.
 The first two indicate the nearest cross street.
 The higher the second two numbers, the closer you are to the park’s north-south centerline.
 Finally, if the last digit is even, you’re on the east side.
 If it’s odd, you’re on the west side.

 Head to lee-frequented flea-markets for better findsHead to lee-frequented flea-markets for better finds